leilahaddou/leilahaddou.github.io/CIJ-data/README.md

 Find the following using the political donations data:

-1. What was the largest donation by an invidual?
+1. What was the largest donation by an individual?
 2. Who were the top ten donors by total spend?
 3. Find the top ten donors by type; individuals, companies and trade unions.
 4. Ignoring cash donations, what was the largest type of donation?